CLSherrod/clsherrod.github.io/_posts/2024-04-15-moments-unwrapped.md

 ---
 title: Moments Unwrapped - Poem
 date: 2024-04-15
-published: true
+permalink: /moments-unwrapped/

 categories:
   - Creativity & Writing
 tags:
   - poem
   - meaning

 teaser: /assets/images/poems/moments-unwrapped.webp
 header:
-  image: /assets/images/poems/moments-unwrapped.webp
+  overlay_image: /assets/images/poems/moments-unwrapped.webp
-permalink: /moments-unwrapped/

 excerpt: Poem about the present, the now, what you are actually living is a gift, a present.

+read_time: false
+toc: false

+published: true
 ---
 The present, the now, what you are actually living is a gift, a present.
 I loved that it's the same word.
 The present is a real present.
 Enjoy every moment.
 I wrote a poem to remember to enjoy the moments.